 Another analogy of describing our perception is that of a reality tunnel.
 This idea, explored by philosophers such as Timothy Leary and Robert Anton Wilson, suggests that each of us chooses the way of perceiving the world which is based on how we decide to interpret the world.
 For instance, one person might choose to state that certain political viewpoint is more true than the other, or it is right to live in one way and not the other.
 The reality tunnel of such person will encompass all ideas and interpretations of what’s going on and what should be happening accordingly to their ideologies.

-The reality tunnel is determined by the experiences which occurred as early as in infancy and childhood.
-When a small child is punished for doing certain things - e.g. being told to be quiet when talking too much, or being shouted at when running around the house too often, that already forms the reality tunnel that little person will have later in life.
+The reality tunnel is also influenced by the experiences that occurred as early as in infancy and childhood.
+When a small child is punished for doing certain things - e.g. being told to be quiet when talking too much, or being shouted at when running around the house too often - that already forms the reality tunnel such little person will have later in life.

 The other version of this concept which can be found in psychology is termed constructivism.
 Basically, constructivism is the idea that we create our knowledge about the reality by the use of socially available tools such as technology and art, discourses in the form of language, media and social trends.

 When we do include everything that is not based on a direct observation of reality and experience of it, our perception becomes clouded with opinions, assumptions and various beliefs.
 By this process, we create our own reality bubble.
 We might be either entirely separated from other people, or we can share such bubbles with other individuals.